(Diacetoxyiodo)benzene

 (Diacetoxyiodo)benzene, also known as phenyliodine(III) diacetate (PIDA) is a hypervalent iodine chemical with the formula C_{6}H_{5}I(OCOCH_{3})_{2}.
 It is used as an oxidizing agent in organic chemistry.

 Preparation

 This reagent was originally prepared by Conrad Willgerodt by reacting iodobenzene with a mixture of acetic acid and peracetic acid:

-CHI + CHCOH + CHCOH → CHI(OCCH) + HO

 PIDA can also be prepared from iodosobenzene and glacial acetic acid:

-CHIO + 2 CHCOH → CHI(OCCH) + HO

 More recent preparations direct from iodine, acetic acid, and benzene have been reported, using either sodium perborate or potassium peroxydisulfate as the oxidizing agent: